-What is Google Adwords (SEM) and How Will It Help Your Business in New Orleans?
+What Are Google Google Ads (SEM) and How Will It Help Your Business in New Orleans or Portland Oregon?

 AdWord (SEM) Technoloy to Fit Your Business

-If you’re already buying an AdWords or SEM campaign, how do you know it’s working?
-Below are nine factors that can help you understand the real impact of your AdWords campaign.
+If you’re already buying an Google Ads or SEM campaign, how do you know it’s working?
+Below are nine factors that can help you understand the real impact of your Google Ads campaign.

 Definition: The number times your search engine marketing ad is run or shown on a search engine marketing page.